top of page

 Our Sheep.

 Healthy lamb begins with healthy soil.
-Everything we do starts there.
+Everything we do starts with the soil.

-We grow cool-season grasses and legumes originally native to England — the exact same climate that shaped the Suffolk, Hampshire, Coopworth, and Dorset sheep breeds we raise.
-Because our environment and our genetics match so closely, our animals thrive naturally on open pasture, without grain, without hay, and without synthetic inputs.
+We grow cool-season grasses and legumes originally native to the exact same climate as the sheep breeds we raise.
+Because our environment and our genetics match so closely, our animals thrive naturally on open pasture.

-We use the sheep to harvest our grasses in the winter, and then harvest grass seed from those same fields in the summer.
-Nothing goes to waste — offal, wool, grass-seed, straw, and screening materials become compost or other useful products that feed the soil again.
-Every season, the land gets healthier, not depleted.
+The sheep harvest our grasses in the winter and then we harvest grass seed from those same fields in the summer.
+Nothing goes to waste — offal, wool, grass-seed, straw & screenings all become compost or other useful products that feed the soil again.
+Every season, with this closed loop system, the land gets healthier and becomes more alive.

-Our sheep are 100% free-range and grow entirely on grass and forage.
-We don’t need to use grain, confinement, growth hormones, or preventive antibiotics, because our environment — and our management — make that unnecessary.
+The sheep we raise on-farm are 100% free-range and grow entirely on grass and forage.
+We don’t need to use grain feeds, confinement, growth hormones, or preventive antibiotics, because our environment — and our management — make that unnecessary.

 Stress affects meat quality, so we go out of our way to eliminate it.
 Our animals breed naturally, graze naturally, and move naturally.
-They are never subjected to unnatural environments or high-stress handling.
-A calm animal produces cleaner, more flavorful meat — and that philosophy shapes everything we do.
+A calm animal produces cleaner, more flavorful and tender meat — and that philosophy shapes everything we do.

-For decades, the only step we didn’t control was the processing.
-That bottleneck limited our growth — so in 2013, we built the Kalapooia Valley Grass-Fed Processing Facility, right here on our farm.
+For decades, the only step we didn’t control was the processing & packaging — so in 2013, we built the Kalapooia Valley Grass-Fed Processing Facility, right here on our family farmland.

 Now we oversee every step: